offconvex/offconvex.github.io/_posts/2020-11-11-instahide.md

 ### How InstaHide encryption works

 Here are some details.
-InstaHide  belongs to the class of subset-sum type encryptions, and was inspired by a data augmentation technique called Mixup (ref 2).
+InstaHide  belongs to the class of subset-sum type encryptions ([Bhattacharyya et al., 2011](https://www.cs.cmu.edu/afs/cs/user/dwoodruf/www/biwx.pdf)), and was inspired by a data augmentation technique called Mixup ([Zhang et al., 2018](https://arxiv.org/abs/1710.09412)).
 It views images as vectors of pixel values.
 With vectors you can take linear combinations.
 The figure below shows the result of a typical MixUp: adding  0.6 times the bird image  with 0.4 times the airplane image.
 The image labels can also be treated as one-hot vectors, and they are mixed using the same coefficients in front of the image samples.

 <p style="text-align:center;">
 <img src="/assets/mixup.png" width="60%" />